iamwillow/simple-chat-ui/README.md

 ## How to run

-Install dependancies with `npm install -S package-name` Dependancies are located in the package.json file.
+1. Install dependancies with `npm install -S package-name` Dependancies are located in the package.json file.

+2. Inside project directory, build project locally with `npm start`

 ## Contributing